Animal Motif Totem Poles of Penampang

 The Sininggazanak once prevalent in Penampang and Kinarut, echoes the culture and customs of the Tombonuo and Idahan communities in Kinabatangan, Lahad Datu, and Kunak.
 Wooden monuments found in Penampang and Kinarut share similarities with those at Baturong Caves in Kunak.
 However, while the tradition of crafting wooden figures might have persisted from the east coast, local customs and geographical factors may have altered its significance over time.
 Alternatively, the tradition and customary practice of crafting wooden monuments largely centred on rites related to death.

-Traditional Stone & Wood Monuments of Sabah
+A compilation of photos from The Prehistory of Sabah and Traditional Stone & Wood Monuments of Sabah |

 Notes

-1 British North Borneo Herald, “Penampang Sininganak”, April 16, 1935, pg:76
+1 British North Borneo Herald, “Penampang Sininganak”, April 16, 1935, pg:76↩

-2 Peter R. Phelan, 1997, Traditional Stone and Wood Monuments of Sabah, Kota Kinabalu: Pusat Kajian Borneo, pg:105.
+2 Peter R. Phelan, 1997, Traditional Stone and Wood Monuments of Sabah, Kota Kinabalu: Pusat Kajian Borneo, pg:105.↩

-3 Tom and Barbara Harrison, 1971, The Prehistory of Sabah, Sabah Society Journal Volume IV, 1969-1970, Monograph, Cathay Press Limited, pg:148.
+3 Tom and Barbara Harrison, 1971, The Prehistory of Sabah, Sabah Society Journal Volume IV, 1969-1970, Monograph, Cathay Press Limited, pg:148.↩

 Comments